Holiday Campus Closure

 At University Counseling Services (UCS), we offer many types of short-term mental health services at no charge to currently enrolled undergraduate and graduate students, as well as students enrolled through the Tseng College.
 The following list describes the types of therapy, counseling, and psychiatric services available at UCS.

-UCS utilizes a short-term therapy model for individual therapy.
-Students work collaboratively with a specific therapist to identify and address concerns that may be interfering with their academic functioning and/or personal lives, and work towards resolution of such concerns.
+Students work with a specific therapist to identify and address concerns that may interfere with their academic functioning and/or personal lives and work towards resolving such concerns.

 • Anxiety